ADD/ADHD Patient Information

-ADD is actually one of three subtypes of ADHD, or Attention-Deficit Hyperactivity Disorder.
-While the term 'ADD' is still used by many to describe an attention-deficit disorder, in 1994 doctors switched to a more formal and specific name: ADHD, Predominantly Inattentive Type.
-The two other subtypes are ADHD, Predominantly Hyperactive-Impulsive Type; and ADHD, Combined Type, where both hyperactive-impulsive and inattentive symptoms are present.
+Patients often wonder whether they have ADD or ADHD.
+Actually, ADD is considered to be 1 of 3 different “subtypes” of ADHD, or Attention-Deficit Hyperactivity Disorder.
+Many people still use the term ADD, but doctors usually use a more formal and specific name for this subtype: ADHD, Predominantly Inattentive Type.
+The two other subtypes are ADHD, Predominantly Hyperactive-Impulsive Type and ADHD, Combined Type, where both hyperactive-impulsive and inattentive symptoms are present.

 How do I know if I have ADD/ADHD?

-Symptoms of ADD/ADHD are varied and can be mistaken for bad behavior.
-For example, common symptoms include leaving tasks incomplete, even with the intent to complete them, or beginning meaningless tasks in favor of important ones, and can also include irritability in social settings, etc..
-And, depending on the Type of ADHD, hyperactivity or bashful/shy behavior may also be present.
-While it may appear to some that a person hasn't paid attention to instructions given and chose to do something else, the reality may be that the person listens very intently.
-Because a lot of the behaviors described here can appear 'normal' in a busy day for most, a quick behavior assessment is a great place to start.
-An ADD/ADHD Assessment can aid in determining whether you're affected by this condition.
-You can take the assessment here by going to the Forms Page and clicking on the ADD/ADHD Assessment.
+While it may seem to others that a person with ADD/ADHD either hasn’t paid attention or has deliberately chosen not to follow instructions, the reality may be that the person listens very intently, but their ADD/ADHD symptoms are getting in the way of performing to their full potential.
+Because a lot of the behaviors described here can seem “normal” in a busy day for many people, a quick behavior assessment is the best place to start.
+An ADD/ADHD assessment can help determine whether you're affected by this condition.
+You can take the assessment here by going to the forms page and clicking on the ADD/ADHD Assessment.

 If you have been previously diagnosed with ADD/ADHD and have medical documentation of your diagnosis, we can begin treating you.
 If you do not have this documentation, but think you might suffer from this condition, you can take the ADD/ADHD Assessment by clicking the link directly below.
-If you score an ADD/ADHD diagnosis, we can begin treating you here.
-After you've taken the assessment, please head to the Assessment page on our site for further instructions.
+If your results suggest that you may have ADD/ADHD, we can begin treating you at here at Millennium Medical Associates.
+After you've taken the assessment, please head to the assessment page on our site for further instructions.

-The compelling video below shows the serious social repercussions of a person suffering from Adult ADD.
+We recommend viewing the video below, which shows the serious social repercussions suffered by a person with Adult ADD.

-Please feel free to contact us for any additional, confidential information information you may need.
+Please do not hesitate to contact us for any additional, confidential information information you may need.